 The vast majority of people use Pinterest on mobile.
 This suggests that people seek inspiration the moment something sparks their interest or gives them an exciting idea.
 It's good to take this into account when creating your content for Pinterest so that it is truly mobile-friendly.

-Benefits of using Pinterest for advertising
+Benefits of selling on Pinterest

 Unlike Facebook and Instagram, where people mostly check what their friends are doing, Pinterest is used to find inspiration and some more or less specific products.
 On Facebook, users often see ads for products they didn't ask for, but on Pinterest, you don't show content to people who aren't interested in what you're offering at all.
 Pinterest users are looking for something specific, so they are ready to buy.
 That's Pinterest's big advantage over other social media platforms, where the main purpose is different.